 When the hormonal imbalances behind PCOS first set in, many women notice they gain weight abruptly and can’t stop it as easily as before.
 Meanwhile, women with PCOS who are overweight often notice many symptoms go away or become less severe after losing just 5% of their body weight.

-Most importantly, the right nutrition and exercise program will help you break the cycle of hormonal imbalances that causes extra androgens and insulin.
+Most importantly, the right nutrition and exercise program will help you break the cycle of hormonal imbalances that cause extra androgens and insulin.
 This will often require a combination of medication (such as hormonal birth control and metformin) with big lifestyle changes.

 What is the best diet for PCOS?